cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project SCHAPI-POM-EN.md

 CS Group responsabilities are as follows:
 * System specification and design
 * Development
-* Deployment of the system in Schapi and SPCs
+* Deployment of the system in SCHAPI and SPCs
 * Training
 * Maintenance